— What Microsoft, Apple and Dell don’t want you to know about computers and your TV.

 It’s been years since the Media Center PC trend started — but it’s just not catching on for “regular people” because very few want to spend hundreds (or thousands) of dollars on a second computer/TV setup, and there’s little information on setting one up yourself (for non-AV geeks, anyway).
 Here’s how you can use a TV as a monitor for your laptop — to use Netflix Watch Instantly, Amazon Video On Demand, or iTunes Movie Rentals (without buying the Apple iTV box) — instead of watching on a 12″ laptop screen.

-- VGA monitor cable (male to male) – You might already have this if you have a lot of extra computer cords, it’s just the cord that hooks a monitor to a computer (usually has blue ends and is less than $10 on Amazon).
+- monitor cable – You might already have this if you have a lot of extra computer cords, it’s just the cord that hooks a monitor to a computer.
+Might be VGA or HDMI

 - Plug the VGA cable into the back of your TV monitor and connect the other end to your laptop.